 On the plus side‚ the number of foreclosures in California have fallen sharply during the first quarter of this year.
 However‚ it’s still a substantial number – more than 18‚500 mortgage default notices on houses and condos during the first three months of the year.
 That’s a steep 51 percent drop from what the filings were during the previous quarter and a nearly 70 percent decrease from the first quarter of 2012.
 (A default notice is the first step in California’s formal foreclosure process.)

 Default notices were more prevalent in neighborhoods that are economically depressed.

 Part of this could be the result of more home loan modifications being hammered out between borrowers and lenders‚ per the multi-billion dollar settlement agreements.
 Many of those options are still on the table for borrowers who are struggling.
 We can help strengthen your position to negotiate.

-Local lenders say U.S. ‘qualified mortgage’ rules go too far‚ May 27‚ 2013‚ By E. Scott Reckard‚ Los Angeles Times
+Local lenders say U.S. ‘qualified mortgage’ rules go too far‚ May 27‚ 2013‚ By E. Scott Reckard‚ Woodland Hills Times